Breaking the cycle: Building healthy relationships with BPD

 Dating with BPD can feel overwhelming at times, but having borderline personality disorder (BPD) doesn’t mean you can’t have healthy and fulfilling relationships.
 Many people with BPD wonder, “Should people with BPD date?”
 The answer is yes, if it feels right to you.
 While BPD can bring challenges, self-awareness and coping skills can help you build meaningful connections.

-Intense emotions and BPD relationship triggers — like fear of abandonment — may affect relationships, but they don’t make love impossible.
+Intense emotions, fear of abandonment, and the BPD relationship cycle — which may involve patterns of closeness, conflict, and repair — can affect relationships.
 With therapy, open communication, and support, you can navigate dating in a way that feels safe and fulfilling.

 What it can be like to date with BPD